kritika3113/-REAL-TIME-CHAT-APPLICATION/README.md

 	- `client/package.json` / `client/package-lock.json`: Frontend dependencies.
 	- `client/.gitignore` and `client/eslint.config.js`: Tooling metadata.

-“The server (server.js plus its package.json/package-lock.json) and the entire Vite React client (client with its manifests and source) all live on the master branch.
+## “The server (server.js plus its package.json/package-lock.json) and the entire Vite React client (client with its manifests and source) all live on the master branch.
 Browse or clone that branch to access every essential file.
+## All other essential project files live on the master branch in this repository.
+When opening the project in GitHub Desktop or the GitHub web UI, pull the master branch (treat it like you would main) to access everything.